-This age group may find the opportunity to spend lots of extra time using their online devices hard to manage.
+This age group may find the opportunity to spend lots of extra time online, and on their devices, hard to manage.
 With lots of their entertainment and social time coming from the internet, it can be hard to know when to switch off.
-Use our activities below to help them manage their online lives whilst staying at home.
+Use our activities below to help them manage their online lives whilst spending more time at home.

 We’ve selected a couple of activities from across our resources to help this group manage their time online, support each other and stay safe too.